abhisvpcet/gym-web-application/README.md

 ![266601786-0e55689f-47b6-407c-a5de-55feaaf1933c](https://github.com/user-attachments/assets/673984e5-cf55-45f2-a8d0-c85373fcbec5)"# gym-web-application"

+Core (Innermost Layer):
+The core is the heart of the application and contains the business logic.
+It represents the fundamental rules and processes that define the application's behavior.
+This layer is independent of external systems and should be kept free from any framework-specific code.

+Ports (Interfaces):
+Ports define the interfaces or contracts through which the core interacts with the external world.
+They are essentially the entry and exit points for data and operations in the application.
+Ports include input ports (for receiving data or commands) and output ports (for sending data, events, or notifications to external systems without knowing their specific implementations).

+Adapters (Outer Layers):
+Adapters are responsible for implementing the ports defined in the core.
+They bridge the gap between the core and external systems, translating requests and responses as needed.
+There are different types of adapters, including:

+Input or Primary Adapters or Driven Adapters: These are responsible for receiving input from external sources (e.g., user interfaces, API endpoints) and converting it into a format that the core can understand.

+Output or Secondary Adapters or Driving Adapters: These handle communication with external resources like databases, third-party services, or external APIs.

+External Systems or Frameworks and Drivers (Outermost Layer):
+This layer contains the external systems and frameworks that the application uses.
+It includes elements like databases, web frameworks, UI libraries, and other external tools.
+The adapters in this layer facilitate communication between the application and these external systems.

 1. DTO (Data Transfer Object)
 Purpose:
 DTOs act as the boundary objects for communication between the external world (e.g., API clients, other services) and your application.